suffolklibraries/lgc/content/collections/events/connect.md

         marks:
           -
             type: bold
-        text: 'The meeting point is at the Decking area' -
+        text: 'The meeting point is at the Decking area.'
+  -
     type: heading
     attrs: